 Heart disease is common in people with diabetes.
 Data from the National Heart Association from 2012 shows 65% of people with diabetes will die from some sort of heart disease or stroke.
-In general, the risk of heart disease death and stroke are twice as high in people with diabetes.
+In general, the risk of heart disease death and stroke are more than twice as high in people with diabetes.

 While all people with diabetes have an increased chance of developing heart disease, the condition is more common in those with type 2 diabetes.
 In fact, heart disease is the number one cause of death among people with type 2 diabetes.

 The Framingham Study was one of the first pieces of evidence to show that people with diabetes are more vulnerable to heart disease than those people who did not have diabetes.
 The Framingham Study looked at generations of people, including those with diabetes, to try to determine the health risk factors for developing heart disease.
 It showed that multiple health factors -- including diabetes -- could increase the possibility of developing heart disease.
 Aside from diabetes, other health problems associated with heart disease include high blood pressure, smoking, high cholesterol levels, and a family history of early heart disease.